EsKaye/NeuroBloom/README.md

 - **Resonance Warfare**: Battle other players using emotional resonance energy
 - **Garden Expansion**: Unlock new areas and features for your personal garden
 - **Grand Theft Lux Integration**: Coordinate inter-universe lux heists

+## 📚 Documentation

+Find the full documentation and divine law at [NeuroBloom.SolarKhan.github.io](https://NeuroBloom.SolarKhan.github.io).
+The repository is registered with the GameDin Network and aligned with Divina L3 protocols.

 ## 🚀 Getting Started